 Keeping in mind that complex multiplication works by successively scaling and rotating as explained above, it appears that this sequence of infinitesimal rotations eventually converges to what we already know as : a journey along the unit circle by radians.
 The end result also has a magnitude of exactly one.
 Crazy, isn’t it?
 The crucial insight here was to write as the limit of an infinite product as described above, ignoring its decimal representation.
 (You could say that “just so happens” to be .)
 I hope you have learnt something at this point!

 Bringing magnitude into the story

-The fact that (for real ) is not magic, but easily follows by geometrical insight into the limit: the larger , the more every factor contributes to a tiny rotation rather than the tiny increase in magnitude, the latter eventually becoming ever more negligible compared to the former.
-On the other hand, we reach many more values with the natural exponential function when any complex argument is allowed.
+The fact that (for real ) is not magic, but easily follows by geometrical insight into the limit: the larger , the more every factor contributes to a tiny rotation over the corresponding tiny increase in magnitude.
+The share of the latter contribution eventually becomes negligible relative to the former.
+On the other hand, we can reach many more values with the natural exponential function when any complex argument is allowed.